 Finally, a warrant was issued for Larn’s arrest in June 1878, and William Cruger was tasked with arresting his former boss.
 On June 22, Larn was taken to the Fort Griffin jail, where Cruger had the local blacksmith shackle Larn to the cell floor to prevent a breakout by Larn’s supporters.
-Instead, the next night, the Tin Hat Brigade, stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
+Instead, the Tin Hat Brigade stormed the jail the next night, intending to hang Larn.
+They shot him in his cell when they found they couldn’t lynch the shackled man.

 Selman wisely disappeared, next landing in lawless Lincoln County, New Mexico.
 There, he formed a gang of vicious outlaws called Selman’s Scouts.
 In September and October 1878, the Scouts rustled horses and cattle, murdered innocent men and boys, and pillaged businesses and homes.
 They were finally stopped when Governor Lew Wallace issued a proclamation threatening martial law.

 Selman returned to Texas, and his wife died in 1879.
 The following year, he was captured by Texas Rangers and taken to Shackelford County to stand trial for his previous crimes.
 However, he soon escaped and made his way to Chihuahua, Mexico, where he lived until 1888 when the Texas charges were dropped.

 He then moved to El Paso, where he remarried and made his living primarily as a gambler and sometimes as a City Constable.